Finnigans: Entering modernity

-The Second World War and beyond
+WW2 and closure

 In 1938, the fourth generation of the family took over and Brian Finnigan, named after his ancestor, became the managing director.
 During the Second World War, the house of Finnigans contributed to the war effort as its factory produced much needed webbing equipment.

 Brian Finnigan expanded the reach of the family business and built up an export market to New York City, Canada, and the Caribbean.
 After the war, Peter Finnigan joined his cousin Brian in the company and travelled to Macy's in New York to learn from modern American department stores and strengthen Finnigans’ export activities.

 The two men studied with interest the moving of city stores to suburban locations and the advent of the shopping mall.
 When the lease of the Deansgate store in Manchester expired in the 1950s, they pioneered this new retailing trend and moved Finnigans to Wilmslow, twelve miles from Manchester's city centre.
 Many other shops followed, making Wilmslow a thriving shopping center.

 While in Wilmslow, Finnigans retained its luxury positioning, and notably sold tailor-made suits in high quality tweed.
 The house also produced high fashion handbags in crocodile lined with suede that were of "lasting luxury.”

 In 1968, Finnigans closed its New Bond Street store in London.
 The company remained a family-run business until it shut down its last store in 1988.

-The house of Finnigans today
+Today

 The house of Finnigans has since changed hands and is now owned by the Luvanis company, which specializes in reviving long-dormant brands, such as Moynat and Belber.